Node-DC/Node-DC-EIS/README.md

   - Unit tests as part of PR acceptance criterion
   - Changing client from Python to Node.js
   - Workload phases ramp-up, measurement, and ramp-down to be able to set for a given time instead of #requests
+  - Node internal stats like events in the loop etc.
   - Reduce the size of output file by processing response time samples every n sec interval instead of post-processing at the end of complete run
   - Containerize the client, server and DB for easy testing and setup of the workload

 # Node-DC-EIS Architecture
+Node-DC-EIS follows a 3-tier model and consists of three components client, Node.js server and DB.

+## Client
+Client controls various phases like ramp-up, measurement and ramp-down as well as issues requests, tracks response time and errors.
+At the end of run, it validates the runs and post-processes the transactions log producing final metrics and graphs.

+## Node.js server
+Node.js server accepts all requests from client and responds back after retrieving employee information from the DB.
+Node.js cluster code is architected to scale by default.
+Monolithic mode can be run by setting CPU count as below:
+	- 'cpu_count' to 1 in "Node-DC-EIS-cluster/config/configuration.js"
+	- default value is '-1' which will use all available CPUs

+## DB
+Employee Information is stored in DB (current implementation using MongoDB).
+For each run, DB is populated based on configuration parameters set in the "Node-DC-EIS/blob/master/Node-DC-EIS-client/config.json".

 # Node-DC-EIS Metrics
+Node-DC-EIS produces two primary metrics:
+	- Throughput ( n Node-DC-EIS requests / second ): It is calculated by "requests in measurement phase / measurement time"
+	- p99 Response Time: It is 99 percentile of response time.

+Report also contains detailed response time data like minimum, maximum, average and p99 (99 percentile) of response time.
+Post-processing also produces response time graph as well as other histograms like memory utilization over the run length of the workload.

 # Node-DC-EIS default and configurable options for research and testing
+Node-DC-EIS sets all parameters by default to model typical Node.js server deployment.
+Many important parameters have been defined in the configuration files to make it easy to be able to evluate, test and validate wide variety of deployments.

 # Node-DC-EIS Workload Modes